-- Transfer the cookies to a metal cookie sheet and chill in the fridge for at least 15 minutes, but up to overnight.
-The chilling is crucial because it helps prevent the cookies from shrinking or spreading in the oven.
+Transfer the biscuits to a baking tray and chill in the fridge for at least 15 minutes.
+This step helps prevent the biscuits from shrinking or spreading in the oven.

-- Place 10.5 ounces (300g) of the chocolate in a stainless steel mixing bowl and set over a pan of gently simmering water.
-Stir the mixture constantly until the chocolate has melted.
-Don’t let it go over 120 F with a candy thermometer.
+- Place two thirds (300g) of the chocolate in a stainless steel mixing bowl and set over a pan of gently simmering water.
+Stir the mixture constantly with a silicone spatula until it has melted.
+Don't let it go over 115 F (46 C) on a candy thermometer.

 - Remove from the heat and let it cool to 95-100 F (35-37 C), stirring occasionally.
 Gradually mix in the remaining one third (100g) of the chips, stirring until they are fully melted.
 If it isn't melting easily, put it back over the simmering water for a few seconds, stirring constantly.
 Keep the temperature below 115 F (46 C).

-- Take the chocolate off the heat and stir it until it reaches 82 F.
+- Take the bowl off the heat and let it cool until is has thickened noticeably, stirring occasionally.

-- Once the chocolate is in temper, line a 6-cavity, half-dome silicone mold with the chocolate.
-Do this by spooning some chocolate into a cavity and spreading it evenly with the back of a spoon.
-Work fairly quickly before the chocolate sets.
+- Line a 6-cavity, half-dome silicone mold with the chocolate.
+Do this by spooning some into a cavity and spreading it evenly with the back of a spoon.
+Work fairly quickly before it sets.
 Be careful not to let all the chocolate run into the bottom of the mold, creating a thick base and thin sides.
 Set aside the mold to fully set.

-- Coat the 6 cookies with the chocolate and set them aside to set on a piece of parchment paper or a silicone baking mat.
+- Coat six of the biscuits with the chocolate and set them aside to set on a piece of baking paper.
 Set the remaining chocolate aside for later.

 Making the Marshmallow (20 minutes)

 - Crack the egg whites into a large stainless steel mixing bowl, making sure no flecks of yolk are in the whites.
 Set aside the yolks for another use.

-- Add the caster sugar and salt to the egg yolks and set the bowl over a pan of simmering water, making sure the bottom of the bowl doesn’t touch the hot water.
-Use a handheld electric mixer to beat the mixture until frothy.
+- Add the caster sugar and salt to the egg yolks and set the bowl over a pan of simmering water, making sure the bottom of the bowl doesn't touch the hot water.
+Use a handheld electric mixer to beat the mixture until frothy, about 30 seconds.